Lokathor/fermium/README.md

 The bindings are not generated at compile time, and you do not need to have `bindgen` or any of its dependencies installed.
 Instead, bindings files have been pre-generated for select common build targets.

+* You must select how to link to SDL2 via the `static_link` or `dynamic_link` cargo feature.
+* This crate does not select a default linking style.
+* If both link modes are selected then the crate will refuse to build, so only select one or the other.

 ## Platforms Supported